 Attendance is recorded at each meeting to document each referee’s training credit.
 Your attendance is reported to Cal South where they consolidate your training attendance, with training you get from other venues.
-We need to know your USSF ID number to ensure that you can get this credit.
-The most current training record for all attendees of our training sessions can be found by clicking on the attendance link above.
+The current training record for all attendees of our training sessions can be found on our Membership page.

 Game Assignment Questions?